-The Northern Territory Risk Reduction Program is a competitive grants program established under a National Partnership Agreement with the Australian Government on Disaster Risk Reduction.
+The Northern Territory Risk Reduction Program (NTRRP) is a jointly funded program established under a National Partnership Agreement (NPA) between the Australian Government and Northern Territory Government (NTG).

-The NTRRP will deliver grant funding for eligible projects that deliver on the priorities outlined in the National Partnership Agreement on Disaster Risk Reduction and National Disaster Risk Reduction Framework.
+The NTRRP will deliver grant funding for projects that deliver on the priorities of the National Disaster Risk Reduction Framework.

 Projects that identify risks and better understanding disaster risks to social, cultural, physical, economic and environmental domains across the NT: